ninjago0101/Blackbody-Radiation-Visualizer/README.md

 # Blackbody-Radiation-Visualizer
-This project is a Python tool that helps visualize blackbody radiation using Planck’s law.
-It allows  to plot the intensity of radiation for different temperatures and explore key trends like the peak wavelength (using Wien’s displacement law) and the total power emitted (using the Stefan-Boltzmann law).
+This project is a Python tool that helps visualize blackbody radiation using Planck’s law.  explore the peak wavelength and the total power emitted

 Features